kaised9/Cipher-Application-for-Cyber-Security/README.md

 - Responsive centered form container with glassmorphism style
 - Animated colorful background blobs for a dynamic look
-- Large animated "KaiSed" text softly floating in the background
 - Clean and readable input fields with focus effects
 - Smooth button hover animations

 ## Technologies Used

 - HTML5
-- CSS3 (including animations and flexbox)
+- CSS3 (Including Animations &  Flexbox)

 ## How to Use